Deerfield Ridge Assisted Living resident to celebrate 100th birthday March 17

-BOONE – Boone resident Dorothy O’Bryant Chilton will celebrate her 100th birthday on March 17 at Deerfield Ridge Assisted Living.
+BOONE – Boone and Deerfield Ridge Assisted Living resident Dorothy O’Bryant Chilton turned 100 on March 17.

-She will celebrate with her two best friends at the facility, Herb and Grace, alongside other residents, staff and her family at the St. Patrick’s Day themed 100th birthday social.
+She celebrated with her two best friends at the facility, Herb and Grace, alongside other residents, staff and her family at the St. Patrick’s Day themed 100th birthday social.

 Chilton, who often goes by Dot, plays piano, loves to read and enjoys bible study.
 She is said to be welcoming and kind.